Aziaev/feature-driven-architecture/proposal.md

 React has no opinions on how to structure an application since components are universal.
 We need a structure that enforces high cohesion principle by keeping code implementing same feature in the same directory.

 Another unsolved problem when every component can use every component is - all components become highly interconnected at some point.
-To avoid this, we introduce 2 complex types: "feature" and "page".
+To avoid this, we introduce 2 complex types: `module`, `container` and `view`.
 Also, we keep shared "components" clearly separated.

 ## Solution

 We use Redux to its fullest while avoiding namespace collisions and implicitness as much as possible by defining a set of conventions and principles, without introducing additional abstractions.

 1. We introduce highly cohesive features structure.
-1. We introduce new complex types: "feature" and "page".
+1. We introduce new complex types: `module`, `container` and `view`
-1. We introduce `features` and `pages` namespaces to the state.
+1. We introduce `module` ??????????????and `pages` namespaces to the state.
 1. We introduce scoped action types.

 ## Terminology